frost0x/frost0x.github.io/_posts/2025-04-11-does-ai-think.md

 ---

-**"Man is something that shall be overcome.
-What have you done to overcome him?"**  ⚡️ — _Friedrich Nietzsche_
+** ⚡️ "Man is something that shall be overcome.
+What have you done to overcome him?"** — _Friedrich Nietzsche_

 We are standing before a threshold.
 What comes through may not think as we do.
 It may not *need* to.